What is Endometriosis?

 Turmeric.
 Turmeric has anti-inflammatory properties.
 More research is needed but a study in 2013 revealed that turmeric may inhibit estradiol, a form of oestrogen which could help to prevent growths.
 You could have it in curries, of course, or I like adding it to my rice and in a milk drink.
 Or, again, you could take supplements.

-I hope the strategies in this guide help women who are suffering with endometriosis.
+I hope this essential guide to endometriosis will help women who are suffering with it.

 I’m shocked that women have been told they have a low pain threshold by health care providers when they seek help for their pain.